christophrust/geocode_infas/README.md

 # Parallel requests

 The tool is designed to manage multiple requests in parallel.
-One, therefore, has to deploy the geocoder multiple times and name name the web applications as follows:
+One, therefore, has to deploy the geocoder multiple times and name the web applications as follows:

 - PAGSCoder, PAGSCoder1, PAGSCoder2,...